TrevorTStannus/Termavan/README.md

 ## The Rules!

 Each player starts with a deck of at least 30 cards, shuffled.
 Next, they draw draw hands of eight cards.
-The okayer will start, they can put a card on each of their 3 caravans.
+Player 1 will start, they can put a card on each of their 3 caravans.
 You are trying to keep your caravan between 21 and 26, each cardadds whatever value it is, and the face cards do weird stuff, which you'll see in a second.
 The cards must be added in either ascending or descending order, or be the same suit as the one before.
 The face cards do the following and can be played on your own cards or your opponent's: